-- U.S. citizen currently serving a 20-year prison term in Peru on terrorism charges
+* U.S. citizen who served a 20-year prison term in Peru on terrorism charges

-Born in New York City in 1969, Berenson in the late 1980s attended the Massachusetts Institute of Technology (MIT), where she studied anthropology.
-“People [at MIT] probably looked at me as a bit of a weirdo,” she once said. “[Nonetheless] it’s the place where I finally learned the connection between politics and human suffering.”
+In the late 1980s, Berenson attended the Massachusetts Institute of Technology (MIT), where she studied archaeology and anthropology.
+“People [at MIT] probably looked at me as a bit of a weirdo,” she once recalled. “[Nonetheless] it’s the place where I finally learned the connection between politics and human suffering.”

-During her time at MIT, Berenson signed up for a three-month exchange program at the University of El Salvador.
-While there, she met with then-Democrat congressman Joe Moakley, who was leading a congressional campaign to end U.S. funding of El Salvador, as well as Jim McGovern (who is currently a Massachusetts congressman and a Progressive Caucus member).
-The three discussed issues of human rights and the fate of the Salvadoran people, causing Berenson to reflect “that the world was much bigger and the suffering was much worse than I had thought.”
+During her time at MIT, Berenson participated in a three-month academic exchange program that took her to the University of El Salvador in 1989.
+While there, she met then-Democrat congressman Joe Moakley, who was leading a congressional initiative to end U.S. funding of El Salvador, as well as Jim McGovern (a Moakley aide who later became a U.S. congressman from Massachusetts and a member of the Congressional Progressive Caucus).
+The three discussed issues of human rights and the fate of the Salvadoran people, causing Berenson to realize “that the world was much bigger and the suffering was much worse than I had thought.”

-With the Iran-Contra affair making headlines in the press, and with a desire to permanently join the “social justice” movement in Central and South America, Berenson dropped out of MIT in 1989 and began working for the Committee in Solidarity with the People of El Salvador (CISPES) in New York City and Washington.
-CISPES, a leftist group that opposed U.S. military aid to the Salvadoran government, was founded by prominent members of the Salvadoran Communist Party and Cuban intelligence in order to support El Salvador’s militant guerrillas.
+With the Iran-Contra affair making headlines in the press, and with a desire to permanently join the “social justice” movement in Central and South America, Berenson dropped out of MIT in 1989 and began working for the Committee in Solidarity with the People of El Salvador (CISPES), which had headquarters in New York City and Washington, D.C.
+Vehemently opposed to U.S. military aid to the Salvadoran government, CISPES was founded by prominent members of the Salvadoran Communist Party and the Cuban intelligence agency in order to support El Salvador’s militant guerrillas.
 CISPES was also part of the Soviet-controlled World Peace Council, which sought to manipulate the opinions of Americans through protests and disinformation campaigns.

-Fueled on Marxist philosophy, the MRTA has been described as a “group of Robin Hood revolutionaries” that would steal from the rich and give to the poor.”
-In reality, the group’s modus operandi was to kidnap businessmen and hold them for ransom.
-All told, the organization is believed to be responsible for the murders of more than 200 individuals.
-Its most infamous action took place in 1996, when it killed a hostage at the Japanese ambassador’s residence in Lima in a failed kidnapping attempt.
+Fueled on Marxist philosophy, the MRTA has been described as a “group of Robin Hood revolutionaries” that would steal from the rich and give to the poor.
+In reality, however, the group’s modus operandi was to kidnap businessmen and hold them for ransom.
+And sometimes MRTA killed people; all told, the organization is believed to have been responsible for the murders of more than 200 individuals.

 “I am to be condemned for my concern for the conditions of hunger and misery that exist in this country.
 Here nobody can deny that in Peru there is much injustice.
 There is an institutionalized violence that has killed the people’s finest sons and has condemned children to die of hunger.
 If it is a crime to worry about the subhuman condition in which the majority of this population lives, then I will accept my punishment.
 But this is not a love of violence.
 This is not to be a criminal terrorist, because in the MRTA there are no criminal terrorists.
 It is a revolutionary movement.
 I love this people and although this love is going to cost me years in prison, I will never stop loving, and never lose the hope and confidence that there will be a new day of justice in Peru.”

-In 1996 Berenson was sentenced to life imprisonment for “treason against the fatherland.”
-Her parents enlisted the aide of former U.S. Attorney General Ramsey Clark, who appealed to the State Department for help in the matter.
-Berenson was offered a transfer to an American prison, which she turned down, stating, “I was accused of doing something in Peru.
+On January 11, 1996, a military tribunal convicted Berenson and sentenced her to life in prison for “treason against the fatherland.”
+The conviction prompted Berenson’s parents to enlist the aid of former U.S. Attorney General Ramsey Clark, who appealed to the U.S. State Department for assistance in the matter.
+But when Berenson was subsequently offered a transfer to an American prison, she turned it down, stating, “I was accused of doing something in Peru.
 I should take the consequences in Peru.”

 In March 2003, from her jail cell in Cajamarca, Peru, Berenson condemned the U.S. invasion of Iraq, denouncing America and its allies for what she described as their injustices against the Iraqi people and the world at large.
 By contrast, she chose to condemn neither the tyranny of Saddam Hussein nor the murderous campaigns of her own group, the MRTA.
 “The great hope of these days,” Berenson stated, “is to listen to so many voices — the numbers are growing every day — that are against the war.
 From our prison, we add our voices to those voices; and probably it will be from our graves as well.
 We repudiate so much infamy, so much death, so much injustice in the name of egoism.
 The time has come to say ‘enough!’
 No more abuse, no more complicit silence, no more greed, no more of these ominous crimes.
 This world belongs to all of us and we have the right to determine its future.
 No more impunity!”